919.395.1366 hello@melaniediehl.com

 5. SBA Economic Development Agencies

 This is a link to economic development agencies in the area for small business owners or people just starting.
 There is a lot of valuable information here for someone just starting up.
-Services provided by these agencies typically include:
+Services provided by these agencies typically include:money-growth-concept-funding-for-women-business-owners

 a.
 Start-up advice, training and resources